 - Detail the policies, procedures, and oversight processes

-- Enforce security policies, like requiring all devices to use an antivirus protection software, to safeguard company networks and information
+- Enforce security policies to safeguard company networks and information

 - Identify and address the risks related to client information and vulnerabilities in financial features